alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 $CTA

-If your medecine is coated in or contain animal products (for example gelatine), you might need an [export health certificate](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-food-and-agricultural-products.html#meat-dairy-animal-products)
+If your medicine is coated in or contains animal products (for example gelatine), you might need an [export health certificate](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-food-and-agricultural-products.html#meat-dairy-animal-products).

 $CTA